jemmott/jemmott.github.io/index.md

 Sometimes this approach to learning means I end up bleeding on things.
 When that happens I [document it on Twitter](https://twitter.com/WhyIAmBleeding).

+### Glass House

+I live in the neighborhood of Del Dios, on the shores of Lake Hodges, in a house called the [Glass House](https://www.deldiosglasshouse.com/).
+Most of my weekends are spent in the garden or the shop there.

 ### Older Stuff

 I was very active with the [San Diego Collaborative Arts Project](http://www.sdcap.org/) for several years, culminating in being the president of the board of directors.
 [Here](http://sdvoyager.com/interview/meet-colin-jemmott-san-diego-collaborative-arts-project-mission-valley/) is an interview that I did that gives some details.